VyTuongVo/CTD_PreWork/README.md

     - I. Access the website GitHub repository at https://github.com/VyTuongVo/CTD_PreWork.
     - II.
 Clone the repository using the bash command: git clone git@github.com:VyTuongVo/CTD_PreWork.git ** The URL git@github.com:VyTuongVo/CTD_PreWork.git can be found on GitHub (website) by pressing the green "Code" button.
 Locate the SSH URL and copy it.
     - III.
 You now have a copy of the full website code.
+First thing you must do is request your API by following instruction from https://thecatapi.com.
+    - IV.
+Locate .env and enter file.
+Then enter your API code into the empty VITE_PUBLIC_KEY=
-For more information on the code, see Section 2.
+    - V. For more information on the code, see Section 2.
+IV.
 The next step is to access the website via an HTTP URL.
         - 1. Make sure your computer has "npm" (Node Package Manager) installed.
 If not, use "Homebrew" to download "npm" **To check if you have "Homebrew" and its version, enter "brew --version" in the terminal.
-       - 2. After getting :Homebrew", enter "brew install node" to download Node.js, which also includes npm.
-Enter the command "npm install -g http-server" to install http-server and access the HTTP URL.
+       - 2. After getting "Homebrew", enter "brew install node" to download Node.js, which also includes npm.
+Enter the command "npm install" to npm in case it is not install.
-        - 3. Navigate to the CTD_PreWork folder using cd and enter "http-server -p 8000".
-The command will provide you with an HTTP URL such as http://127.0.0.1:8000 or http://11.25.67.251:8000.
-Copy and paste one the URL into your preferred web browser, and the website will appear.
+       - 3. Navigate to the CTD_PreWork folder using cd and run "npm run dev" (start a Vite development server) in terminal which will give you a url "Local:   http://localhost:5173/".
+Copy and paste it to selected web brower and the website will appear.
+       - 4. In the case that an error appear when you run "npm run dev", run "npm install vite --save-dev" (will install development as dependency), then run "npm run dev".

 2. Description of Website Pages